ayanamist/MSO_E5_Dev_AutoRenew/README.md

 (We use the public repository here, by definition, you can set an infinite loop to call, and then start once every 6 hours to ensure 24 hours a day call)

 # Notice
-This repo may lead to unknown issues, problems, information leaks, etc.
+This repository may cause undiscovered difficulties, problems, or information breaches, among other things.

-Use at your own risk.
+You should use it at your own risk.
+For personal reasons, the author does not give aid or further assistance.

-The author DO NOT provide help or further assistance for personal reasons.

-Please DO NOT open issues or PR over this project, I do not have enough time to respond due to personal reasons, thanks for understanding.
+Please don't start issues or PRs about this project since I don't have enough time to answer due to personal obligations; thank you for understanding.